KyleTheScientist/GungeonItems/README.md

 # GungeonItems
 An API for creating custom active/passive items with Mod The Gungeon: Classic

-Allows you to create new items with custom sprites an effects
+Allows you to create new items with custom sprites and effects

 ### Prerequisites